A remarkable success story

 Gearing and hedging

 WKOF has three directors, all of whom were appointed as directors at launch, who are non-executive, are independent of the manager and who do not sit together on other boards.
 The total fees payable to the directors are capped at £150,000.
-Actual fees payable are well below this at £81,500.
+As Figure 16 shows, the actual fees payable are well below this at £81,500.

 Norman was, until May 2011, an investment manager at Metage Capital Limited where he was responsible for the management of a portfolio of closed-ended funds.
 He has more than 25 years’ experience in closed-ended funds having worked at Olliff and Partners, LCF Edmond de Rothschild, Merrill Lynch, Jefferies International Limited and latterly Metage Capital Limited.
 Norman’s experience covers analysis and research as well as sales and corporate finance.
 He is also non-executive chairman of RM Secured Direct Lending Plc and AVI Japan Opportunity Trust.